sfu-mial/DermSynth3D/README.md

   <!-- ![annots](./assets/AnnotationOverview.png)
    > _A few examples of annotated data synthesized using DermSynth3D.
 The rows from top to bottom show respectively: the rendered images with blended skin conditions, bounding boxes around the lesions, GT semantic segmentation masks, grouped anatomical labels, and the monocular depth maps produced by the renderer._ -->
-  For convenience, we provide the generated synthetic data we used in this work for various downstream tasks [here](https://uniluxembourg.sharepoint.com/:f:/s/msteams_1a4883-3DBodyTex/EpGkL2uMvptGvuLiVYR3BAoBzYQnf5GzhrmSHWwdF48O6w).
+  For convenience, we provide the generated synthetic data we used in this work for various downstream tasks [here](https://cvi2.uni.lu/3dbodytexdermsynth/).

-  If you want to train your models on a different split of the synthetic data, you can download a dataset generated by blending lesions on 26 3DBodyTex scans from [here](https://uniluxembourg.sharepoint.com/:f:/s/msteams_1a4883-3DBodyTex/En13c-UJWOREt2PHYr6dWSsBcW1vFlR10mpghLNg4AuUjw).
+  If you want to train your models on a different split of the synthetic data, you can download a dataset generated by blending lesions on 26 3DBodyTex scans from [here](https://cvi2.uni.lu/3dbodytexdermsynth/).
   To prepare the synthetic dataset for training.
 Sample the `images`, and `targets` from the path where you saved this dataset and then organise them into `train/val`.

-  *Note*: To download the synthetic 3DBodyTex.DermSynth dataset referred in the links above, you would need to request access by following the instructions on this [link](https://cvi2.uni.lu/3dbodytexdermsynth/).
+  **NOTE**: To download the synthetic 3DBodyTex.DermSynth dataset referred in the links above, you would need to request access by following the instructions on this [link](https://cvi2.uni.lu/3dbodytexdermsynth/).

   Alternatively, you can use the provided script `scripts/prep_data.py` to create it.